 ‘This above all: to thine own self be true’ – William Shakespeare, Hamlet

-The general aim of teaching English at Junior Cycle is to reinforce and continue the work of the primary school in nurturing the intellectual, imaginative and emotional growth of each student by developing his/her personal proficiency in the arts and skills of language.
-This personal proficiency involves three dynamically interrelated elements: personal literacy, social literacy and cultural literacy.
-The interdependence of these elements is the essential foundation for the successful teaching of English in the Junior Cycle.
+The general aim of teaching English is to reinforce and nurture the intellectual, imaginative and emotional growth of each student by developing his/her personal proficiency in the arts and skills of language.

 Teaching of language and literature should not be separate from one another.
 There should be a wholeness or unity to the student’s language experiences, so that language learning (e.g. spelling, grammar, punctuation, and so on) should happen as a natural part of the student’s encounters with the whole range of texts suggested above.